-Lake Atitlán lies in a spectacular setting in the Guatemalan Highlands of the Sierra Madre mountain range in southwestern Guatemala.
-It is the deepest lake in Central America.
-Renowned as one of the most beautiful lakes in the world, it is Guatemala's most important tourist attraction.
+Lake Atitlán and Volcán Atitlán lie in a spectacular setting in the Guatemalan Highlands of the Sierra Madre of southwestern Guatemala.
+The lake is the deepest in Central America and is renowned as one of the most beautiful in the world.
+As a result, it is the country's most important tourist attraction.

-The Maya Biosphere Reserve in the Petén region of northern Guatemala, together with the Maya Forest of Belize and Mexico, represents one of the largest areas of tropical forest north of the Amazon and the northernmost tropical forest in the Western Hemisphere.
+The Maya Biosphere Reserve in the Petén region of northern Guatemala and the Maya Forest of Belize and Mexico represents one of the largest areas of tropical forest north of the Amazon and the northernmost in the Western Hemisphere.

 Mesoamerica is a historical and cultural region that connects North and South America.
 It includes a vast isthmus that stretches from south-central Mexico to the Gulf of Nicoya.
 It comprises the Isthmus of Tehuantepec, the Yucatán Peninsula, Guatemala, Belize, El Salvador, Honduras, Nicaragua, and northern Costa Rica.
 This region is home to diverse landscapes and climates, which make Mesoamerica historically and culturally significant.

 The Pan-American Highway and the Inter-American Highway are intertwined road networks connecting the American continents.
 While they share similarities, they also have distinct characteristics and purposes.
 Their completion encounters a significant obstacle known as the Darién Gap.

 The Sierra de las Minas runs east to west through the Guatemalan Highlands in the country's southeast.
 The Sierra de las Minas Biosphere Reserve contains a substantial part of the range and an estimated 60 percent of Guatemala’s remaining cloud forest.